hyprwm/hyprland-wiki/pages/FAQ/_index.md

 After that, add `exec-once=hyprctl setcursor [THEME] [SIZE]` to your config and restart Hyprland.

-About QT applications, instead, Hyprland automatically exports `XCURSOR_SIZE`, 24 being the default.
-You may export a different value in your wrapper to change it.
+For QT applications, Hyprland exports XCURSOR_SIZE as 24, which is the default.
+You can overwrite this by exporting XCURSOR_SIZE to a different value in your wrapper.

 Alternatively, change the config files manually according to the [XDG specification (Arch Wiki link)](https://wiki.archlinux.org/title/Cursor_themes#Configuration).